FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 ### Section 4: ConMon Deliverables

-The PMO recommends uploading the monthly ConMon deliverables (summary report, vulnerability scan files, updated POA\&M and Inventory, DRs, SCRs) on the same day each month and then hold the recurring meeting a week later.
+The PMO recommends uploading the monthly ConMon deliverables (summary report, vulnerability scan files, updated POA&M and Inventory, DRs, SCRs) on the same day each month and then hold the recurring meeting a week later.
 This will give each agency representative time to review the deliverables and come to the meeting ready with questions and recommendations for DR/SCR approvals.

 ### Section 5: Decision-Making Authorities